masonfmatthews/rails_assignments/projects/battleship/README.md

 ## Hard Mode

-Modify your computer player so that it makes intelligent moves.
-In other words, Normal Mode is satisfied if the computer fires randomly.
-Hard mode required the computer to fire with some meaning.
-It has to have a chance of winning.
+This game currently only works for 9x9 grids, and for five ships with pre-set lengths.
+Add two optional parameters to `Grid.new` to allow the user to specify width and height of the board.
+Add one optional parameter to `Game.new` which is an array of integers.
+These integers define the lengths of the ships to be placed.

 In addition to the above, add ten more (meaningful) tests to the test suite.
 Get them to pass!

 ## Nightmare Mode

+You have two paths to choose from in Nightmare mode:

-In addition to the above, modify your existing code to ask the user which type of game he/she would like to play: regular or SALVO.
+1. In addition to the above, modify your existing code to ask the user which type of game he/she would like to play: regular or SALVO.
 Allow the user to select and play either game.

+2. Modify your computer player so that it makes intelligent moves.
+In other words, Normal Mode is satisfied if the computer fires randomly.
+Hard mode required the computer to fire with some meaning.
+It has to have a chance of winning.

+Don't forget to modify the test suite to continue to pass!